 Due to the Coronavirus pandemic, our usual Youth engagement programmes have not been delivered.
 We have however, maintained contact with many partner groups, providing advice via social media and delivering thematic information such as summer safety and deliberate fire-setting.
-An example of this is the summer safety presentations that were delivered to schools remotely this year.
+Bonfire reduction/safety activities and Road Safety are two examples of thematic that would normally be delivered face to face.
+Due to restrictions we have had to use other methods for delivery which included You Tube and Zoom media options.
+Feedback received from schools and other partners have been very positive.